-The Africa Seed Trust, The Afribiz Foundation, and Afribiz Group, Inc. have partnered to bring early stage project funding and project development support to start-ups and project developers in Africa through the Africa Seed Trust Early Stage Venture/Project Funding and Development (ESVPFD) program.
+The Africa Seed Trust, The Afribiz Foundation, and Afribiz Group, Inc. have partnered to bring early stage project funding and project development support to start-ups and project developers in Africa through the Africa Seed Trust Early Stage Venture/Project Co-Development(ESVPCP) platform.
 From a process perspective, this spans from venture/project idea to concept development to pilot to launch.
 Those projects who successfully make it through these stages will have access to a large ecosystem of partners who can invest in, fund, partner with, support, etc. their enterprise.
 This program entirely covers the gap between idea to implementation in one place.
-The program’s support, resources, partnerships, and funding will support projects/ventures with implementation capital requirements of between $5 million and $100 million.
+The program’s support, resources, partnerships, and funding will support projects/ventures with implementation capital requirements over $1 million.
+Smaller funding requirements at a minimum of $100,000 can be accommodated by pooling projects/ventures together.

 At the heart of the program is the concept of venture maturation, which means as you develop the venture you will draw more resources, funding, and partners.
 This is simple to understand if you consider human development.
 For example, it is not advisable to give your car keys to an eight year old and let him drive.
 She or he may understand what the key and the car do, but the child does not have the physical capacity, mental capacity, and know-how to manage a car effectively.
 It is no different for ventures or projects.
 Investors, funders, and partners may like the idea, but they want to know if you have the ability to carry it out so that they will get what they expect out of it.
 This is what makes it very difficult for early stage projects and ventures to draw resources.
 But fortunately, we cover this gap entirely through our methodologies, programs, and resources.

 - Submit a concept document according to our guidelines.
-We provide free webinar sessions and tools to help you do this, as well as a digital platform to guide you through the process (available September 2017).
+We provide free webinar sessions and tools to help you do this.

-- If your business concept is accepted, you will be invited to attend a two-week intensive workshop to empower you to manage the entire project/venture development process up until launch.
+- If your business concept is accepted, you will be invited to attend a one-intensive workshop to empower you to manage the venture development process through proof of concept.
 The workshops will be held at our regional offices in Morocco, Nigeria, DRC, Kenya, and South Africa.
 You will be responsible for handling your own travel and accommodations.

 - You will be expected to go back and improve upon your concept and submit a proof of concept for further consideration within two months.